zenhack/docker-spk/README.md

 packages (`.spk` files).

 Note that an arbitrary Docker image will not work; the filesystem must still be constructed to behave according to sandstorm's expectations.
+In particular, this includes construction of /sandstorm-manifest, which contains all of the application metadata, and arranging for the container to work inside of sandstorm's sandbox (rather than Docker).

 # Building